l7mp/stunner/docs/examples/simple-tunnel/README.md

 ```

 It seems that average latency has jumped to 148 ms, with a max latency of close to 460 ms!
 That's
-why you should try to [avoid TCP at all
+why you should [avoid TCP at all
 cost](https://bloggeek.me/why-you-should-prefer-udp-over-tcp-for-your-webrtc-sessions) in real-time
 communications.

 ### Cleaning up

 Stop `turncat` and wipe all Kubernetes configuration.

 ```console
 kubectl delete -f docs/examples/simple-tunnel/iperf-server.yaml kubectl delete -f docs/examples/simple-tunnel/iperf-stunner.yaml